-Putting Regulatory Tools to Work Protecting People and the Environment
+Regulatory Tools to Protect People & the Environment

 Middle school civics texts tell us that Congress writes the laws and the executive branch enforces them.
 In practice, of course, it’s a good deal more complicated than that.

 When it comes to health, safety and the environment – the Center for Progressive Reform’s core issue areas – executive branch enforcement of the law has become yet another arena to fight and re-fight policy battles presumably settled in Congress.
 In particular, regulated entities – including companies that pollute or that make potentially dangerous products – have become especially savvy at leveraging their relationships in Washington.
 During the Bush years, their efforts helped them secure enfeebled regulatory policy – regulations that often undercut the very laws they were meant to effect, and enforcement approaches that rendered meaningful regulations all but toothless.

 In the view of CPR Member Scholars, the federal regulatory system has fallen – or perhaps more accurately, been pushed – into a state of disrepair.
 Much needed health and safety regulations have been delayed for years, weakened to the point of ineffectiveness, and then sporadically enforced.
 Federal agencies charged with protecting Americans from various hazards in our food, consumer products, chemicals in commerce, the air and water, and in the workplace have been drastically underfunded, and until recently, their agendas diverted.